romenrg/romenrg.github.com/source/_posts/2025-12-25-vibe-coding-vs-prompt-engineering-ai-and-the-future-of-software-development.markdown

 A simple rule emerged for me:

 **AI increases the slope of your trajectory — it doesn’t change its direction.**

+This echoes ideas I explored years ago in [What Makes a Great Software Engineer](https://www.romenrg.com/blog/2018/12/29/what-makes-a-great-software-engineer/), long before AI entered the picture.
+The core qualities haven’t changed — evergreen skills still matter.
+More than ever.
+What’s changed is how quickly their absence becomes visible.

 With the right context and constraints, AI feels less like autocomplete and more like leverage.